alexdebrie/awesome-dynamodb/README.md

 - [DynamoDB Read Stream](https://github.com/AlexHladin/dynamodb-read-stream).
 An open-source tool for reading data chunk by chunk.
 This tool is created for handling DynamoDB limitation for one response (1 MB).
 - [DynamoDB Pricing Calculator](https://dynobase.dev/dynamodb-pricing-calculator/).
 Simple tool to calculate your DynamoDB costs
 - [DynamoDB Table Designer](https://dynobase.dev/dynamodb-table-schema-design-tool/).
 Visual tool to help you create DynamoDB Table definitions without the knowledge of CreateTable syntax.
 - [Dynoexpr](https://github.com/tuplo/dynoexpr) Typescript/Javascript expression builder library which immensely simplifies the DynamoDB.DocumentClient syntax.

+## Uses

+- [Priority Queuing](https://aws.amazon.com/blogs/database/implementing-priority-queueing-with-amazon-dynamodb/).
+This post describes how to convert any of your Amazon DynamoDB tables into a queue that can enqueue and dequeue, as you would do with any other large-scale queuing systems.